Tina Charles (basketball): Early life

-College
+College career

 In 2009, Charles led the UConn Huskies to a national title as a junior.
 She was named Final Four MOP and one of the 10 players on the State Farm All-America team during Final Four weekend.

 Charles made a comment to ESPN during a post-championship interview, in regards to the tradition of sports champions who visit the White House after their title game victories.
 She said, "Barack Obama, we will be here soon!" and after the 2010 championship she made a comment, "President Barack Obama, we're back!"

 On February 13, 2010, before the game vs. St. John's, Charles became the 12th UConn Women's basketball player to be recognized in the Huskies of Honor and was the 2nd player to be honored while still a player.
 The first was Renee Montgomery the year before.

 On March 1, 2010, during a game against Notre Dame, Charles broke two UConn records on the same night.
 Her fifth rebound made her the all-time leading rebounder at UConn, surpassing Rebecca Lobo's fifteen-year-old record of 1268.
 Lobo was present working as a commentator for ESPN, and interviewed Charles after the game.
 Additionally, Charles started the night in third place in career scoring, behind Kerry Bascom and Nykesha Sales.
 Sales had scored 2,178 points and Bascom 2,177 in their careers.
 During the game, Charles surpassed both to become the leading scorer in UConn history.

 Charles was named the Big East Conference Player of the Year for 2010.

 Charles majored in psychology with a minor in criminal justice.
 She anticipates working in corrections at the close of her basketball career.
 In 2010, she spent six hours a week as an intern at Bergin Correctional Institution, helping prisoners adjust back to life in society.